cryptodescriptor/csgo-sharecode-decoder/README.md

 # csgo-sharecode-decoder

-sharecode decoder from https://github.com/joshuaferrara/node-csgo ported to work in the browser without the need for babel or ES6.
+Sharecode decoder from https://github.com/joshuaferrara/node-csgo ported to work in the browser without the need for Babel or ES6.

 ## Usage